 Being stuck in the house can become monotonous, as you are working and living in the same space.
 Try to separate the two so that there is a clear distinction between work and relaxation.
 Move around your house, alternate your workspaces, and most importantly try to get out of bed every day.
 Many people feel the benefit of working at a standing desk as it increases their productivity and burns more calories than sitting down.

 Have virtual workout dates

 While we can't spend time with each other physically, it is important to stay connected virtually.
 Daily phone calls, FaceTimes, and conversations can improve our mood and wellbeing.
 It is also a great way of exercising together and staying accountable for any fitness goals.
-Here at Medichecks, we have Wednesday Walks in which the staff take photos of their walk every week and upload them onto a team chat.
 Activities and virtual events can be added into a team calendar, or you could even create competitions between colleagues and friends.

 Create personal goals/targets

 Keep yourself motivated with personal goals and targets; these can also be shared amongst friends and colleagues.
 We have a lot more time to dedicate to our fitness, so why not try maintaining a run streak, hitting a daily step count or joining in with online challenges via MyFitnessPal or Strava.

 Mental wellbeing and physical health go hand in hand, so it is important to care for all aspects of yourself.
 The NHS has many helpful tips on maintaining your mental health during the coronavirus outbreak.
 Continue to spend time doing things you enjoy, eating healthily, exercising and communicating with loved ones.

 Want to be proactive about your general health and nutrition?
 Why not take our Health and Lifestyle Blood Test?
 This at-home health check measures important markers for liver, kidney and heart health as well as tests for inflammation, iron and key vitamins for energy and optimal health.